nyc-crh/site/content/key-concepts/_index.md

 [^23]: Schalk, *Black Disability Politics*; Therí Alyce Pickens, *Black Madness: Mad Blackness* (Durham, NC: Duke University Press, 2019); Ellen Samuels, *Fantasies of Identification* (New York: New York University Press, 2014); Dennis Tyler, *Disabilities of the Color Line: Redressing Antiblackness from Slavery to the Present* (New York: New York University Press, 2022).

-[^24]: Jonathan Rosa, *Looking Like a Language, Sounding like a Race: Raciolinguistic Ideologies and the Learning of Latinidad* (New York: Oxford University Press, 2019); Jennifer Phuong and María Cioè-Peña, “Perfect or Mocha: Language Policing and Pathologization,” in *DisCrit Expanded: Reverberations, Ruptures, and Inquiries*, ed.
+[^24]: Jonathan Rosa, *Looking like a Language, Sounding like a Race: Raciolinguistic Ideologies and the Learning of Latinidad* (New York: Oxford University Press, 2019); Jennifer Phuong and María Cioè-Peña, “Perfect or Mocha: Language Policing and Pathologization,” in *DisCrit Expanded: Reverberations, Ruptures, and Inquiries*, ed.
 Subini Annamma, Beth A. Ferri, and David J. Connor (New York: Teachers College Press, 2022), 129-144.

 [^25]: Rabia Belt, “The Fat Prisoner’s Dilemma: Slow Violence, Intersectionality, and a Disability Rights Framework for the Future,” *Georgetown Law Journal* 110, no. 4 (2022): 785-833.